THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 With the decision to dive Ningaloo Reef, you might as well be ON the reef.
 The only thing I could find for a liveaboard just happened to be Sail Ningaloo, a 51′ sailing catamaran named Shore Thing, operating out of Coral Bay.
 A stroke of luck, there was a three-night package available over our anniversary.

 After a two-hour flight from Perth, David and I were whisked away via a nice air-conditioned van to Coral Bay, where our vessel for the next three nights, Shore Thing, awaited us.
 Along the way, we’d picked up all of the other guests (from the airport or Coral Bay proper), and our driver Georgina had pointed out highlights – termite mounds and willy-willies (tiny tornadoes of sand and air).
-Georgina prepped us for our upcoming trip, telling us we had a bunch of dives to look forward to.
+Georgina prepped us for our upcoming trip, about Shore Thing, and also told us about some of the dive sites.

 The crew handled all our gear as we took photos and settled into the cockpit for our safety briefing.
 Luke, our skipper, introduced us to the rest of our crew – and each other.
 We had 8 guests aboard: a couple from Sydney, a couple from London, and two solo guys, one from China and one from Adelaide.
 Our crew was Luke, our skipper; Ty, a skipper trainee; Hayley, our dive instructor; and Rose, our steward.